PanamaP/CryptoCop/README.md

   ```

 * Cryptocop-emails
   If you want to be able to send an email, you will have to add your own service.
-I used mailgun, you will see comments      referencing how it should look inside the code.
+I used mailgun, you will see the python comments referencing how it should look inside the code.
   ```python
   email_address = "EMAILSERVICEGOESHERE"   #Example: https://api.mailgun.net/v3/sandboxa*********.mailgun.org/messages
   email_auth = "EMAILAUTHCODE"